Supervisors honor Bill Moss - Farmville

 Lawmakers amend bill banning guns in state buildings

-By Christina Amano Dolan Capital News Service Virginia legislators recently accepted the governor’s substitute to a bill banning firearms... read more
+BY CHRISTINA AMANO DOLAN Capital News Service Virginia legislators recently accepted the governor’s substitute to a bill banning firearms on... read more